 Royal River Park

-With a beautiful paved path running the length of the park along the river and parallel to the heart of the village, this is one of Yarmouth’s most beloved parks, owned and managed by the Town.
+With a beautiful path running the length of the park along the river and parallel to the heart of the village, this is one of Yarmouth’s most beloved parks, owned and managed by the Town.
 Highlights include views of three waterfalls, two at old dam sites and another at a historic mill site.
-There are picnic tables and open fields as well as floodplain forest and a 75- to 200-year-old stand of hemlock.
+There are ADA picnic tables under a pavillion, open fields as well as floodplain forest, and a 75- to 200-year-old stand of hemlock.
 Most of the park is built on former industrial and mill sites.
-The Middle (or Third, counting upstream from tidewater) Falls with its brick remnants and Factory Island was once completely spanned by the massive Forest Paper Company mill complex in the early 1900’s.
+The Middle (or Third, counting upstream from tidewater) Falls with its brick remnants and Factory Island were once completely spanned by the massive Forest Paper Company mill complex in the early 1900’s.

 Beth Condon Pathway

 The Beth Condon Pathway is now part of the East Coast Greenway, a trail system of nearly 3,000 miles, extending from Calais, Maine to Key West, Florida.
-The Beth Condon Pathway extends for over a mile along Route One, from Portland Street to Hannaford Plaza, with several connections to other pedestrian and cycling routes.
-Beth Condon was a Yarmouth High School student who was fatally struck by a car while walking along the shoulder of Route One.
+The Beth Condon Pathway extends for over a mile along US-1, from Portland Street to Hannaford Plaza, with several connections to other pedestrian and cycling routes.
+Beth Condon was a Yarmouth High School student who was fatally struck by a car while walking along the shoulder of US-1.
 The Pathway was developed in her memory by family, friends and the Town, to provide a safe pathway for walkers and bikers.

 Behind Town Hall, the Pathway has a resting stop with stone benches at the Butterfly Garden, surrounding the Beth Condon Memorial.
 Interpretive signs illustrate the habitat needs, life cycles, and descriptions of many of the butterflies that use these gardens during the growing season.
 It crosses the Royal River Park east of the Rowe School tennis courts where the lighted, paved path descends through a deep hemlock grove to a scenic pedestrian bridge across the river (with a vista upriver to the Third Falls) and on to Hannaford Plaza.